Michael Matheus: Life

-Research focus
+Research

 His research focuses on comparative studies of European history, especially of Germany and Italy in the High and Late Middle Ages, including the history of rural and urban settlements, the history of wine, the history of education and universities, the history of transport and trade, Christians and Muslims in southern Italy, the papacy, the Curia and Rome in the Renaissance.
 He also studies the history of national research cultures and their networking in international academic relations.

 In his dissertation, he examined the constitutional and socio-historical situation of Trier in the late Middle Ages, mainly on the basis of municipal accounts.
 The treasurer’s accounts evaluated by Matheus are virtually complete for the period from 1370 to 1520.
 This is the first time that historical account books have been analyzed in this way to illuminate general aspects of the city's history.
 In addition, this study examined the members of nine leading Trier families, incorporating aspects of educational history.
 In another extensive study, he devoted himself to harbor cranes in the period between 1300 and 1600, with a geographical focus on the Rhine and its tributaries between Strasbourg and Düsseldorf.
 In doing so, he placed this technical innovation in its economic, socio-historical and cultural historical context.